sreeharitha96/KillDoctorLuckyGame/README.md

    (Please enter QUIT for ending the game.)
    "

-when 1 is selected we need to enter the room id. when 2 is entered no need of any inputs. when 3 is selected user need to enter the details of the human player as specified. when 4 is selected user need to enter the details of the computer player as specified. when 5 is selected the player whose the turn will be moved accordingly. when 6 is selected the player can pick a weapon by entering the weapon id. when 7 is selected the player gets neighbours for the current location. when 8 is selected player details will be displayed. when 9 is selected the pet can be moved to desired room. when 10 is selected attack on target character can be performed
+When 1 is selected we need to enter the room id.
+When 2 is entered no need of any inputs.
+When 3 is selected user need to enter the details of the human player as specified.
+When 4 is selected user need to enter the details of the computer player as specified.
+When 5 is selected the player whose the turn will be moved accordingly.
+When 6 is selected the player can pick a weapon by entering the weapon id.
+When 7 is selected the player gets neighbours for the current location.
+When 8 is selected player details will be displayed.
+When 9 is selected the pet can be moved to desired room.
+When 10 is selected attack on target character can be performed.

 ### Example Runs